Nestle confirms in talks to merge international ice cream ops with R&R

 Besides being far off Nestle's goal of becoming a "nutrition, health and wellness" company, its ice cream business is a distant No. 2 to world leader Unilever and always had weaker returns than other businesses, he said.

-Mass-market ice cream is under pressure as consumer tastes shift toward healthy, fresh food or premium brands, opening up the market to smaller players.
+Mass-market ice cream is under pressure as consumer tastes shift towards healthy, fresh food or premium brands, opening up the market to smaller players.

-Nestle's share of the global market, worth $67 billion, is 10.8 percent, less than half of Unilever's and down from 12.8 percent in 2010, according to market research firm Euromonitor International.
+Nestle's share of the global market, worth $67 billion (44.2 billion), is 10.8 percent, less than half of Unilever's and down from 12.8 percent in 2010, according to market research firm Euromonitor International.
 R&R has a 0.8 percent share.

 Nestle oversees a sprawling portfolio including Gerber baby food, Nescafe coffee, KitKat bars and Purina pet food.
 That diversification has helped it weather the global economic downturn better than some other companies.